 – This project is worked in rounds with the right side facing you

 – Beginning and ends of rounds will take place within the same corner

 – Slip stitches do not count as a stitch

-Below you can find a video tutorial of this square.
+Below you can find a video tutorial of this bag.

-* Click here to watch the video on YouTube
+* Click here to watch this video on YouTube

 Ch 4, sl st to first ch to form a ring.
 You can also begin with a magic circle.

 Ch 5 (counts as your first dc and ch 2 here and throughout),

 [1 dc, ch 1, 1 dc, ch 2] 3 times,